pmaeria/twigmacro-loader/README.md

 # twigmacro-loader
-Converts a twig file with a mixin into template that can be invoked through twig loader
+Loader for webpack that converts a twig macro into template that can be invoked through twig loader